SirRicSteel/TheosResearch.org/governance/THEOS_FAQ.md

 **THEOS has:**
 - ❌ No subjective experience of "risk"
 - ❌ No memory of the specific near-miss event
-- ❌ No consciousness
+- ❌ No recursive refinement
 - ✅ Just a functional state (wisdom state W[c]) that shapes future constraints

-**This is what we mean by "functional awareness of history":**
+**This is what we mean by "functional consequence tracking of history":**
 - The system responds differently to the same input based on past consequences
 - Past outcomes shape present constraints
-- No consciousness, memory, or subjective experience required
+- No recursive refinement, memory, or subjective experience required
 - Just like spam filters and credit scores—but for AI safety

 ### Philosophical Grounding: